swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council-officers.md

 More specifically, the Vice Chair should:

-* Monitoring activities of the EC:
+* Monitor activities of the EC:
   * Ensure all obligations of members of the Executive Council are being fulfilled, particularly those of the Chair
   * Track all items in the yearly [EC timeline](https://docs.carpentries.org/topic_folders/governance/executive-council.html#yearly-timeline
 )